FluffynatorT800/AcademyDevOps/README.md

 To make it more accessible there is now a static html file that can be used to view the data   ip-Adress:8080/index.html

 An additional dependency  <artifactId>spring-boot-starter-security</artifactId> has been added to the spring boot project allow sercure access

+The SpringSecurityFIle allows now to use csrf tokens